tc39/proposal-top-level-await/README.md

 ## Synopsis

-Top-level `await` enables modules to act as big async functions: With top-level `await`, modules can `await` resources, causing other modules who `import` them to wait before they start evaluating their body.
+Top-level `await` enables modules to act as big async functions: With top-level `await`, ESM modules can `await` resources, causing other modules who `import` them to wait before they start evaluating their body.

 ## Motivation